T.A.T.u.: 2004–2006: Dangerous and Moving and Lyudi Invalidy

-On 26 September 2003, the group released a remix compilation, titled Remixes.
-In November 2003, the CD was released in Russia, with two new tracks and videos.
-The two new tracks were "Prostiye Dvizheniya" and "Ne Ver, Ne Boisya."
-Both of the tracks were released as singles, however "Prostye Dvizheniya" did not broadcast well in Russia, due to the promotion for "Ne Ver, Ne Boisya" in the Eurovision Song Contest.
-The DVD compilation Screaming for More was released on 24 November 2003, featuring music videos and behind-the-scenes.
-Anatomy of t.
-A. T. u. aired on Russian television on 12 December 2003.
-The documentary revealed that the girls were not lesbians and chronicled the group as they took part in Eurovision earlier in the year.

 In early 2004, t.A.T.u. legally broke their contract with Ivan Shapovalov and Neformat.
 In the months before the split, t.A.T.u. and Shapovalov were being filmed for a reality show on STS in Russia titled Podnebesnaya.
 The show followed the group as they were recording their second album, to little success, with their producer Ivan Shapovalov.
 The documentary aired on Russian television from January to March 2004.

 There were many rumors around the split until the show aired, which depicted the group leaving due to a lack of interest and care from their producer.
 They also claimed the quality of the music being produced was too low, and that Shapovalov was only interested in creating scandals.
 Volkova stated, "He [Ivan] spends his time thinking up scandals instead of planning our artistic work.
 I'm sure our fans would rather hear new songs and new albums than new scandals."
 Katina then stated, "He made us out to BE lesbians when we were just singing FOR lesbians.
 We wanted people to understand them and not judge them.
 That they are as free as anyone else."
 In one of the final episodes, Volkova mentioned returning to the United States in spring of 2004 to record with new producers.
 However, she became pregnant soon thereafter, and recording was delayed.